Visitors to your meetings

 - However, if the professional yoga instructor was injured during a visit or their equipment harmed by Girlguiding, that would be covered by our insurance and they could claim against us.

-Remember, it's just the actions of third parties' that are not covered by our insurance.
+Remember, it's just the actions of third parties' that aren't covered by our insurance.

 How much cover does the visitor need for their public liability insurance?